-Deficiency is information missing or omitted within a submitted application.
-Examples of deficiencies include missing documents, information on a form, or some other type of unsatisfied information requirement (e.g., an unsigned form, unchecked box.).
-Depending on specific criteria, deficiencies may be either curable or non-curable.
+Deficiency, with respect to the making of an application for funding, is information missing or omitted within a submitted application.
+Examples of deficiencies include missing documents, missing or incomplete information on a form, or some other type of unsatisfied information requirement.
+Depending on specific criteria, a deficiency may be either Curable or Non-Curable.

-- Curable Deficiencies may be corrected by the applicant with timely action.
-To be curable the deficiency must: - Not be a threshold requirement, except for documentation of applicant eligibility; - Not influence how an applicant is ranked or scored versus other applicants; and - Be remedied within the time frame specified in the notice of deficiency. - Non-Curable Deficiencies cannot be corrected by an applicant after the submission deadline.
+A Curable Deficiency is missing or incomplete application information that may be corrected by the applicant with timely action.
+To be curable, the deficiency must:

+- Not be a threshold requirement, except for documentation of applicant eligibility; - Not influence how an applicant is ranked or scored versus other applicants; and

+• Be remedied within the time frame specified in the notice of deficiency.

-Non-curable deficiencies are deficiencies that, if corrected, would change an applicant's score or rank versus other applicants.
-Non-curable deficiencies may result in an application being marked ineligible, or otherwise adversely affect an application's score and final determination.
+A Non-Curable Deficiency is missing or incomplete application information that cannot be corrected by an applicant after the submission deadline.
+A non-curable deficiency is a deficiency that is a threshold requirement, or a deficiency that, if corrected, would change an applicant's score or rank versus other applicants.
+If an application includes a non-curable deficiency, the application may receive an ineligible determination, or the non-curable deficiency may otherwise adversely affect the application's score and final funding determination.